 You Don’t Want “Hospitality”; Why Can’t You Just Buy Tickets?

 I totally get it.
-And not all of my packages have the perks, especially outside the Premier League.
 But like I said above, getting regular tickets from the big Premier League clubs — which is what 90% of you want — is basically impossible.
 This leaves you with two options; the third-party “tout” market, and folks like me.

 Besides, there is a lot to be said for (A) knowing you’re getting legit tickets at a fair price, (B) getting some perks with the experience and (C) having a nice warm place for you or your companions to go to while the rain pours down and/or the post-game crowds clear out around the stadium.